How Long Should Concrete Cure Before Removing Forms

 - Formwork removal is one of the most hazardous jobs on the site.
 If not properly done it not only affects the structure but also can result in high risk for the laborers working at the site.

 - Conduct proper tests (mostly NDT) on concrete to ensure its strength is developed.

 - Removal of formwork should be started from vertical members are removed first.

 - The supports of the slab or soffits should not remove until it is ensured to bear their self-weight and external stresses effectively.

 - The crowbars should not fix on the side to remove the formworks as it can damage the edges of the concrete.

-- Loose concrete or any other material found in the edges and corners are to be removed.
+- Loose concrete or any other material found in the edges and corners is to be removed.

 - The safety engineers should inspect the site before the removal of formworks to ensure suitable conditions.

 - For workman safety, inspect the formwork position so that sufficient bracings and work platforms are provided to remove the formwork at higher elevations.

-- Team removing formwork should know about risk and rule regulation of safety on the construction site.
+- The team removing formwork should know about risk and rule regulation of safety on the construction site.